 Will you continue to offer virtual estate planning after COVID-19?

 Many elements of our virtual estate planning process were already in place before COVID-19, which has made it easier for us to adapt.
 It is still too early for anyone to say what the “new normal” will look like.
 Based on our experience so far, there are many aspects of virtual estate planning that have been a win-win for our clients and our firm.
 The experience we are gaining is likely to result in more convenient options for our clients well into the future.

 How do I get started with virtual estate planning?

 Getting started is easy.
-Contact our Client Services Coordinator, Kelly Dunn, at 431-6014 to schedule a free 15 minute estate planning phone consultation!
+Contact our Client Services Coordinator, Kelly Dunn, at 431-6014 to schedule a free estate planning telephone phone consultation!